openmrv/MRV/Formatted/Modules_1/Classification_m1.3.md

 ```javascript
 var landcover_labels = 'landcover'
 ```
 This specifies which attribute in the FeatureCollection holds the labeled values.
-As noted in Module 1.2, this label must be a numeric code.
+This label must be a numeric code.

 ```javascript